sanjana-ak7/Bioinformatics_lab/README.md

-Bioinformatics Laboratory Work – Google Colab Workflows

-This repository contains a collection of Python-based bioinformatics workflows developed and executed using Google Colab.
-Each notebook demonstrates the implementation of key computational biology techniques used in molecular biology, genomics, and sequence analysis.

-Contents of the Repository
-1. Retrieval of Biological Data

-Workflow for retrieving sequence, structure, and NGS data.

-Data sources include GenBank, PDB, Zenodo, SRA, and ENA.

-2. Retrieval of Medical Imaging Records

-Workflow demonstrating the retrieval of biological and medical imaging datasets from remote repositories.

-3. Metagenomic Analysis

-Basic workflow for processing environmental and microbiome datasets.

-Includes steps for sequence handling and preliminary analysis.

-4. Primer Designing

-Step-by-step workflow for designing PCR primers using Python-based tools.

-Includes primer construction, validation, and parameter considerations.

-5. Sequence Alignment

-Workflow covering pairwise and multiple sequence alignment.

-Demonstrates scoring matrices, alignment algorithms, and result interpretation.

-6. Restriction Mapping

-Workflow for identifying restriction enzyme cleavage sites.

-Generates digital restriction maps for given DNA sequences.

-Tools and Technologies Used

-Google Colab

-Python 3

-BioPython

-NCBI Databases/APIs

-Sequence Analysis Libraries

-How to Use This Repository

-Open any .ipynb notebook in the repository.

-Select "Open in Colab" (if available) to run the notebook interactively.

-Execute each cell sequentially in Google Colab.

-Modify input data or parameters as required for analysis.

-Purpose of This Repository

-This repository serves as:

-A structured record of bioinformatics laboratory exercises.

-A reference for Python-based biological data analysis workflows.

-A learning resource for students and researchers in computational biology.

-A reproducible set of notebooks suitable for academic use.

-Author

-Sanjana Kadpodkar
+# Bioinformatics Laboratory Work – Google Colab Workflows

+This repository contains a collection of **Python-based bioinformatics workflows** developed and executed using **Google Colab**.
+Each notebook demonstrates the implementation of essential computational biology techniques used in molecular biology, genomics, and sequence analysis.

+---

+## Contents of the Repository

+### 1. **Retrieval of Biological Data**
+- Workflow for retrieving **sequence, structure, and NGS data**.
+- Data sources include **GenBank, PDB, Zenodo, SRA, and ENA**.

+### 2. **Retrieval of Medical Imaging Records**
+- Workflow demonstrating retrieval of **biological and medical imaging datasets** from remote repositories.

+### 3. **Metagenomic Analysis**
+- Basic workflow for processing **environmental and microbiome datasets**.
+- Includes sequence handling and preliminary analysis steps.

+### 4. **Primer Designing**
+- Step-by-step workflow for designing **PCR primers** using Python-based tools.
+- Includes parameter selection, primer construction, and validation.

+### 5. **Sequence Alignment**
+- Workflow covering **pairwise and multiple sequence alignment**.
+- Demonstrates alignment algorithms, scoring matrices, and interpretation of results.

+### 6. **Restriction Mapping**
+- Workflow for identifying **restriction enzyme cutting sites**.
+- Generates digital restriction maps for given DNA sequences.

+---

+## Tools and Technologies Used

+- **Google Colab**
+- **Python 3**
+- **BioPython**
+- **NCBI Databases/APIs**
+- **Sequence Analysis Libraries**

+---

+## How to Use This Repository

+1. Open any `.ipynb` notebook from the repository.
+2. Click **“Open in Colab”** (if available) to run the notebook interactively.
+3. Execute the cells sequentially in Google Colab.
+4. Modify input data or parameters as required for your analysis.

+---

+## Purpose of This Repository

+This repository is intended to serve as:

+- A structured record of **bioinformatics laboratory exercises**.
+- A reference resource for **Python-based biological data analysis**.
+- A learning aid for students and researchers in computational biology.
+- A reproducible set of workflows suitable for academic use.

+---

+## Author

+**Sanjana Kadpodkar**
 Department of Biotechnology
 RV College of Engineering, Bangalore